Timbral Characteristics of Off-Axis Microphone Response

 End date: 2022

-This research project aims to investigate the properties of microphones that lead to them imparting a particular tonal quality or timbre to captured sounds.
-This will be experimentally evaluated by positioning a sound source at different angles, to explore the response of several microphone types and models, in particular when the source is not directly located in front of the microphone i.e. the off-axis response.
+This research project is investigating the properties of microphones that can lead to them each imparting a characteristic tonal quality or timbre to captured sounds.
+A particular focus is the off-axis response, i.e. the behaviour of the microphone when the sound source is not located directly in front of it.

-In addition to acoustical measurement, a subjective assessment stage using human listeners will be undertaken using a methodology developed in previous IoSR work.
-From the results, computer models of timbral perception will be developed to allow automated prediction of the timbral characteristics of microphones.
-These models will have applications in microphone design, development, marketing, selection and use, e.g. an app could be developed to advise on the best microphone choice to make a 'warm' or a 'bright' recording of a cello.
+The intention is then to develop computer models of timbral perception that will allow automated prediction of the on- and off-axis timbral characteristics of microphones.
+Such models have applications in microphone design, development, marketing, selection and use, e.g. at the design stage, software could predict the timbral effects of alternative head-basket shapes under consideration; for the end-user, an app could advise on the best microphone choice and positioning to make a 'warm' or a 'bright' recording of a cello in a particular environment.

 The data on which the findings of this project are based are available in the following repositories.